Outdoor Toys for Toddlers

 Little Tikes 4-in-1 Trike: A great option to grow with your child!
 I like the canopy and high-back seat it offers for the little rider.

-Baby Balance Bike: Penelope is getting this for her 1st birthday!
+Baby Balance Bike: Penelope is getting this for her 1st birthday so it’s great for a 1 year old!
 Helps baby work on coordination while they learn to ride, steer, and balance.
 Once she starts walking with confidence, I will pop her on the bike.

 Baby Walker Balance Bike: Non-slip, no-scratch wheels allow your little one to ride indoors and outdoors!
-If you have hardwood floors- this is for you!
+It’s a great way to work on gross motor skills with your little one!

 Thomas & Friends Trike: For the Thomas the Tank Engine lovers!
 A sturdy trike with large pedals and a storage compartment under the seat.
 Jenna’s toddler son has this and loves.